Emilia Ares

 Emilia Ares is an Armenian-American film and television actress, producer, and author.
-Her award-winning debut contemporary fiction novel, Love and Other Sins, encompasses complex family dynamics, immigration, child abuse, the aftermath of trauma and first love.
-In 2024, Ares released her critically acclaimed sophomore novel, ‘’Love and Other Cages’’.
-Kirkus called it “a heart-wrenching thriller with multiple twists that will keep readers hooked until the final page.” ‘’Love and Other Cages’’ appeared in Publisher's Weekly's 50th anniversary edition where Booklife called it “a sprawling romantic thriller…tense, surprising, and powered by grand surges of feeling.
+Her award-winning debut contemporary fiction novel, Love and Other Sins, encompasses complex family dynamics, immigration, the aftermath of trauma and the thrum of first love.
+In 2024, Ares released her critically acclaimed sophomore novel, Love and Other Cages.
+Kirkus called it “a heart-wrenching thriller with multiple twists that will keep readers hooked until the final page.”
+Love and Other Cages appeared in Publisher's Weekly's 50th-anniversary edition where BookLife called it “a sprawling romantic thriller… Tense, surprising, and powered by grand surges of feeling.
 Ares brings real power and fear.”

 Early life

 Emilia Ares grew up in Los Angeles, California.
-She toured locally and internationally with a dance company since she was 5 years old.
+She toured locally and internationally with a dance company since she was five years old.
 Ares graduated from Palisades Charter High School with honors.
 She graduated from UCLA with a BA in economics and minored in Russian language.
 Ares also completed several courses on the history of film.

 Ares finished as 1st Runner-up in Miss Global 2013 beauty pageant, representing Armenia.